Fascial Net Plastination Project: Controversies and ethical considerations

 Plastination, while groundbreaking, has not been without controversy.
 Ethical concerns have been raised regarding the sourcing of bodies for plastination and the display of human remains in public exhibitions.
 The Fascial Net Plastination Project however, adheres to strict ethical guidelines, ensuring that all specimens are sourced from legally and ethically approved donations, with explicit consent from donors or their families.

 Presentation and reception

 The project was prominently featured at the 2021 Fascia Research Congress.
 This presentation included detailed discussions on the techniques used, the scientific findings from the plastinated specimens, and their applications in medical education and research.
 The project received considerable attention from the scientific community for its innovative approach to studying fascia and its potential to revolutionize anatomical science.

-FR:EIA was officially unveiled on November 24, 2021, over a webinar with 1000+ participants as they unvealed its permanent display at the Body Worlds museum in Berlin, Germany.
+FR:EIA was officially unveiled on November 24, 2021, over a webinar with 1000+ participants as they unveiled its permanent display at the Body Worlds museum in Berlin, Germany.